| | |

 save the position.
 How can I make the screen positions

-be saved?
 10. I have an export

 routine I would like to use in other applications.
 How